Friday, September 28, 2018

 Limited opportunity and increasing vulnerability

-If they want to enter the available job market in their villages they have to compete with their male neighbor who are losing their assets and jobs.
+If they want to enter the available job market in their villages, they have to compete with their male neighbor who are losing their assets and jobs.
 These men would work for any kind of work available to get income.

-Empowerment the stairways for more opportunity
+Empowerment of the stairways for more opportunity

 Small steps big impacts